 Now, not later, is the time for right action in what we do, whether it be inner work or outer work – be it civic, community, or personal.
 Right action is grounded in compassion and non-violence:

 - Right action is grounded in non violence directed towards people – the non theft of a person’s freedom, health, time, truth, choices, and material possessions.

 - Right action is grounded in non-violence directed to the common good, our shared resources – the non theft, non pollution, of our air, water, and land.
 Right action is grounded in the proper stewardship of our planet, particularly in preventing human induced climate warming.

 Right action is always aligned the Divine.
-To align with the Divine is to choose truth, love, and justice over lies, hate, and theft.
-Telling lies, fanning hatred, and stealing are all forms of spiritual violence.
+To align with the Divine is to choose truth, love, and justice over lies, theft, and hate.
+Telling lies, fanning hatred, and stealing are all forms of violence, either physical or spiritual.
 Physical violence is a very concrete and immediate form of theft, be it theft of a person’s health (inflicting physical pain) or breath of life (killing).
 But theft it is.
-Same is true of psychological violence – ultimately it is an act of theft, not love.
+Same is true of spiritual/psychological violence – ultimately it is an act of theft, not love.

 Avoid wrong action – in the long run good will not come of it either on a personal or collective basis.
 Wrong action is theft – it is violence, it is evil.
 Some examples of wrong actions to be avoided particularly at the government and leadership level are: